hasibzunair/RSUD20K/README.md

 ![RSUD20K Dataset](./media/image.png)

-RSUD20K is a new object detection dataset for road scene understanding, comprised of over 20K high-resolution images from the driving perspective on Bangladesh roads, and includes 130K bounding box annotations for 13 objects.
-It encompasses diverse road scenes, narrow streets and highways, objects from different viewpoints and scenes from crowded environments with densely cluttered objects and various weather conditions.
+RSUD20K is a new object detection dataset for road scene understanding, comprised of over **20K** high-resolution images from the driving perspective on Bangladesh roads, and includes **130K** bounding box annotations for **13** objects.

+Checkout the video demo [here](https://youtu.be/pdRXa10SrAc?si=WRMOPtA7j8IJxmWJ)!

 ## 1. Specification of dependencies